Pencil Drawing Supply Review

 Inking edge means that at least one side of the ruler is a bit above the drawing surface.

-My absolute favorite ruler for drawing in perspective is the Staedtler Mars 563 Aluminium Ruler.
+My favorite ruler for drawing in perspective is the Staedtler Mars 563 Aluminium Ruler.

 It is of non-slip quality.